hackclub/hackclub/workshops/node_intro/README.md

 A webserver is a little bit of software that lets you send websites -- and all of the files that they need -- to anyone who connects to your server.
 I'll admit, making a webserver seems a little prosaic.
 It's not even immediately evident *why* you'd want to bother making one.
-In truth, I'm making this workshop as the beginning of a tutorial series I'm running on how to make a webgame with networked multiplayer, but there really are plenty of other reasons to make your own webserver.
+In truth, I'm making this workshop as the beginning of a tutorial series I'm running on how to make a webgame with networked multiplayer, but there are plenty of other reasons to make your own webserver.

 First of all, I think you should do this workshop just to get more familiar with navigating through your own filesystem using the **command line**, if you aren't already.
 I introduce a few commands as I go through, and once you have these you're only a couple extra googles away from becoming fairly proficient at using the command line.
 That can make you a good bit faster when manipulating the filesystem, especially if you're already a fast typist.

 **Node.js** is a pretty cool technology for doing lots of things, especially developing web related software.
-This project is an awesome introduction to node, because it walks you through configuring a brand new node project.
+This project is an awesome introduction to node because it walks you through configuring a brand new node project.
 Surely that could come in handy at a Hackathon some time in the future, when you want to use a library for Machine Learning or a library for some other fancy concept that uses Node.

 **Express** is awesome for quickly hosting files from your own computer.
-There are a bunch of other ways to host files from your computer, including some command line interfaces that don't require any code at all, but because Express is just Node.js code it offers a lot of opportunities for doing some fairly complex configuration and web app serving.
+There are a bunch of other ways to host files from your computer, including some command line interfaces that don't require any code at all, but because Express is just Node.js code, it offers a lot of opportunities for doing some fairly complex configuration and web app serving.
 Perhaps it's overkill for a webgame which has fairly simple webserver needs, but I like to keep my options open in case I want to add some pages to my app for making an account or looking at your player stats and whatnot.

-`Repl.it`/`Glitch`/`Github Pages` do offer their own interfaces you can use to get your files hosted, but here's a few reasons why you'd want to write your own with Express:
+`Repl.it`/`Glitch`/`Github Pages` do offer their own interfaces you can use to get your files hosted, but here are a few reasons why you'd want to write your own with Express:
 - **More configuration**.
 Using express, you can very carefully tweak how your files are served.
 - **Control over hosting**\*, Express isn't tied to any specific platform like the built in hosting of Glitch and Repl.it.
 This means that you can host your app on whatever hardware you want.

-\* You can still get Repl.it or Glitch (but not Github Pages, it's more limited) to host your Node/Express server for you, you don't have to use their hosting solutions when you make your project on their platforms.
+\* You can still get Repl.it or Glitch (but not Github Pages, it's more limited) to host your Node/Express server for you.
+You don't have to use their hosting solutions when you make your project on their platforms.

 ### Installing Node.js
 You can get Node.js [here](https://nodejs.org/en/download/).